javiersteg/raspberry-noaa-v2-amd64/README.md

 PROBABLY METEOR M2 DECODE IS NOT WORKING GREAT.
 SO I WILL TEST IT MORE

 EXTRA REQUIRMENTS!!!
 READ THIS PART:
 -After more testing.
-100% Compatibility is SO: Debian Bullseye.
+100% Compatibility is SO: Debian Bullseye AMD64 (NON-FREE).
 Other SO will be tested and posted here.
+If you know more about this please report me.
+I'm not sure if this will work ON DEBIAN 11 (FREE).
+Actually working S.O: Debian 11 AMD64 (NON-FREE)

 -You need to enter more commands.
 But i'm preparing it to be copy paste commands.